magenta-cuda/bb-gallery/readme.txt

 This does not work well for low bandwidth and/or slow cpus.
 You can set the bandwidth option to "low" to prevent preloading and force the use of low resolution images.

+= Is it necessary to install the WP REST API plugin? = No. If the WP REST API plugin is not installed this plugin will use its own proprietary AJAX API to populate the Backbone.js collections.

 = Where is the documentation? =
 https://bbfgallery.wordpress.com/